Perl-Apollo/Corinna/rfc/phasers.md

 **Important**: for a given level of the inheritance hierarchy, if more than one role is consumed, the order in which its `ADJUST` and `DESTRUCT` phasers are called is not guaranteed.
+This is deliberate to prevent people from assuming they can rely on role consumption order.

 ---